Gerry Spence: Public interest and television work

-For many years, Spence has lectured at law schools and conducted seminars at various legal organizations around the country.

-He is the founder and director of the non-profit Trial Lawyers College, where, per its mission statement, lawyers and judges "committed to the jury system" are trained to help achieve justice for individuals fighting "corporate and government oppression", particularly those individuals who could be described as "the poor, the injured, the forgotten, the voiceless, the defenseless and the damned".
+For many years, Spence taught, lectured at law schools and conducted seminars at various legal organizations around the country.
+He founded and served as director of the non-profit Trial Lawyers College (now known as the "Gerry Spence Method"), where, per its mission statement, lawyers and judges "committed to the jury system" are trained to help achieve justice for individuals fighting "corporate and government oppression", particularly those individuals who could be described as "the poor, the injured, the forgotten, the voiceless, the defenseless and the damned".
+Teachers at the school have been Richard "Racehorse" Haynes, Morris Dees from the Southern Poverty Law Center and John Gotti defense lawyer Albert Krieger.

-Spence is also the founder of Lawyers and Advocates for Wyoming, a non-profit, public interest law firm.

-Spence served as legal consultant for NBC television covering the O. J. Simpson trial and has appeared on The Oprah Winfrey Show, Larry King Live, and Geraldo.
-He briefly had his own talk show on MSNBC, which he hosted from his home in Wyoming.

-Spence received the Golden Plate Award of the American Academy of Achievement in 1996.
+Spence was also the founder of Lawyers and Advocates for Wyoming, a pro bono law firm that represents the poor.
+He served as legal consultant for NBC television covering the O. J. Simpson trial and appeared on The Oprah Winfrey Show, Larry King Live, and Geraldo.
+He had his own talk show on CNBC from 1995 to 1996.
+He received the Golden Plate Award of the American Academy of Achievement in 1996.

-Later life
+Later life and death

 After winning the Fieger acquittal in 2008, Spence told jurors, "This is my last case.
 I will be 80 in January, and it's time for me to quit, to put down the sword."
-In 2010, Spence was still listed as an active partner in the Spence Law Firm, located in Jackson, Wyoming, and continues to make public appearances.
-Gerry Spence's next case, a civil suit for wrongful incarceration, ended with a mistrial in December 2012, when the jury could not come to a unanimous decision.

-Per the cite to the AP story: "The verdicts Pratt read in court indicated jurors had found in favor of Larsen, Brown and the city of Council Bluffs on both major issues.
+In 2010, however, Spence was still listed as an active partner in the Spence Law Firm, located in Jackson, Wyoming, and continued to make public appearances.
+Despite his claim of retirement, Spence took on a civil suit for wrongful incarceration, which ended with a mistrial in December 2012 when the jury could not come to a unanimous decision.
+According to the cite to the AP story: "The verdicts Pratt read in court indicated jurors had found in favor of Larsen, Brown and the city of Council Bluffs on both major issues.
 The first issue was whether Harrington and McGhee's constitutional rights to due process had been violated.
 The second was whether the city had failed to adequately train and supervise the police officers.
-When the judge polled the jurors to ensure all agreed, three women said no."

-In October 2013, the AP reported that the suit was settled between the two parties four days before a retrial was scheduled to start.
+When the judge polled the jurors to ensure all agreed, three women said no." In October 2013, the AP reported that the suit was settled between the two parties four days before a retrial was scheduled to start.

+Spence was selected as a top lawyer by Super Lawyers between 2008 and 2022.
+He received the first Lifetime Achievement Award from Consumer Attorneys of California in 2008.
+He also received the American Association for Justice's Lifetime Achievement Award in 2013.

-Currently, Mr. Spence oversees The Gerry Spence Method program, which trains trial lawyers who represent injured people and people accused of crimes; no corporate or government lawyers are allowed to attend.
+Spence later oversaw The Gerry Spence Method program, which trains trial lawyers who represent injured people and people accused of crimes; no corporate or government lawyers are allowed to attend.
+Gerry Spence was one of the longest-serving lawyers, having worked for over 70 years.

+Spence died at his home in Montecito, California, on August 13, 2025, at the age of 96.